jlinoff/mpinstall/README.md

 This tool installs the macports package management infrastructure in a custom directory which allows you to create a USB or portable drive with your favorite macports tools.
-It also makes removal easier because no system directorie are affected.
+It also makes removal easier because no system directories are affected.

 ## Features